Shell-Company/w0rm/README.md

 Open the index.html file in your web browser to start playing.

 # Game Over
-The game ends when your worm collides with itself or the edge of the screen.
+The game ends when your worm collides with itself.
 The game screen displays your final score and the amount of data collected.
 Pressing Space will restart the game.